 Notes

-GLUTEN-FREE: I love using this brown rice pasta or this green lentil one.
+GLUTEN-FREE: I've made this countless times using this brown rice pasta or this green lentil one.

 FREEZE: Freeze cooked lasagna tightly wrapped with foil for up to 3 months.
 You can also freeze tightly wrapped individual portions and reheat from frozen in the microwave.
 You can freeze the pan of uncooked lasagna as well, then when you're ready to bake, let it defrost in the refrigerator overnight and bake the next day.
 Note that it may take longer to bake depending on how thawed it is.